 But I am not certain it should change because it has its pros and cons.

-TH: What are the three most innovative inventions from Finland?
+WW: What are the three most innovative inventions from Finland?
 Do tell us more! 🙂

 Saku: For me by far the best one is Santa Claus.